drgcheatsheet/drgcheatsheet/src/content/general.md

 - When you are on a mission that requires to go back to the pod after finishing the objectives (e.g. Mining Expedition), follow the driller.
 This will avoid getting lost and the driller has some sweet drills to make a direct tunnel to the pod.
 - Know you classes role in each game mode.
 There are tasks that each class can do best.
 Although you are not forced to do these tasks, when playing in random lobbies, players expect at least a certain amount of tasks from the other dwarfs to be taken care of.
 - Every enemy has a specific sound, try to learn at least the cave leech one, to have a chance to react to them
+- Landing/grabbing zip lines, pipes, etc. is much easier, when you just keep pressing E (X on Xbox)
+- If you are grabbed by a Grabber, press E when flying near a zip line, to get free
 - Fall damage is not calculated by the height, but by your velocity - If you somehow (special power) gain a lot of speed, even from just 1 meter above the ground, you can easily die
 - There are multiple ways to avoid/reduce fall damage

   1. Land on a fellow dwarf
   2. Land on a ledge (quite difficult)
   3. Land on most enemies
-  4. Grab a line in mid air or land on a pipe(keep activate (E on PC, X on Xbox) pressed)
+  4. Grab a line in mid air or land on a pipe
   5. Fall on a engineers platform (reduces the damage if skilled)

 - Use different builds for different mission types - While on lower hazard levels it might not make a huge difference, on H4/5 and Elite Deep Dives, it can mean to win or lose the game if you have the wrong loadout.